 Federal and state vehicle safety and hazardous material transport rules regulate all oil and gas industry vehicles, including equipment haulers, service trucks, sand trucks, oil tankers, hot oil trucks, swab rigs, vacuum trucks, frac water haulers, winch trucks and service vehicles.

-Decades of inside experience with oil and gas company giants offers injured oilfield truck drivers a major advantage in collecting full compensation for their injuries.
 We level the playing field against all high-power oil and gas company defense teams.